Chart Color Schemes

 Keilor Lodge is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Keilor Lodge's dwelling structure, as per the latest Census, consisted of 95.9% houses and 4.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 81.3% houses and 18.7% other dwellings.
-Home ownership in Keilor Lodge stood at 50.8%, with the rest being mortgaged (36.5%) or rented (12.7%).
-The median monthly mortgage repayment was $1,993, higher than Melbourne metro's average of $1,700 and Australia's national average of $1,863.
-Median weekly rent in Keilor Lodge was $421, substantially above the national figure of $375 and Melbourne metro's average of $346.
+Home ownership in Keilor Lodge stood at 50.8%, with mortgaged dwellings at 36.5% and rented ones at 12.7%.
+The median monthly mortgage repayment was $1,993, higher than Melbourne metro's average of $1,700.
+Median weekly rent in Keilor Lodge was $421, compared to Melbourne metro's $346.
+Nationally, Keilor Lodge's mortgage repayments were above the Australian average of $1,863, and rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing